dss99911/kotlin-simple-architecture/README.md

 - navigate to the deeplink by BaseViewModel.navigateToDeeplink()
     - able to navigate to specific screen by viewModel. so no need set logic on android, ios both to navigate to the screen
     - able to set parameter and response also. check sample [here](https://github.com/dss99911/kotlin-simple-architecture/blob/master/sample/sample-base/src/mobileMain/kotlin/kim/jeonghyeon/sample/viewmodel/DeeplinkSubViewModel.kt)
+    - for example, you can navigate to sign-in screen by deeplink and after complete signin, reinitialize automatically. refer to [UserViewModel](https://github.com/dss99911/kotlin-simple-architecture/blob/e60221a3886bfb7d10f641187b359614a6b2ccaa/sample/sample-base/src/mobileMain/kotlin/kim/jeonghyeon/sample/viewmodel/UserViewModel.kt)

 ```kotlin
 class DeeplinkViewModel() : BaseViewModel() {